Datblygu Trefol a Rhanbarthol (MSc)

-Applicants should normally hold a minimum of a 2:1 honours degree in an appropriate subject.
+Applicants should normally hold a minimum of a 2:2 degree in an appropriate subject.

-This MSc is suitable for graduates in planning, geography, architecture, engineering or other relevant disciplines (e.g. economics, sociology), or mid-career professionals working in planning, development or similar fields.
+This MSc is suitable for graduates in Planning, Geography, Architecture, Urban Design, Environmental Design/Science, Art and Design, Engineering or other relevant disciplines (e.g. Economics, Management, Politics and Sociology), or mid-career professionals working in Planning, Development or similar fields.
 The course is appropriate for both international students and UK students interested in urban and regional development.

 A minimum standard in English language of IELTS 6.5 or equivalent will be required for students whose first language is not English.
 The UK Border Agency requires minimum sub-scores of IELTS 5.5 across the four competencies of reading, writing, listening and speaking.